bjornharrtell/extjs/docs/guides/command_advanced/README.md

 starts with an "a", the following commands are equivalent:

     sencha generate app MyApp ../MyApp
-    sencha g a MyApp ../MyApp
+    sencha gen ap MyApp ../MyApp

-**Important.** While this can be convenient at the console or terminal, it is not a good practice to use extremely short/terse prefixes in scripts.
+**Important** While this can be convenient at the console or terminal, it is not a good practice to use extremely short/terse prefixes in scripts.
 The use of such terse commands in scripts will needlessly confuse anyone trying to understand or maintain the script in the future and can break if the addition of new commands makes the short form ambiguous.